aztechead/edge-terrarium/README.md

 - Self-signed certificates are used for development only
 - Services run as non-root users in containers
-- Security headers are configured in Nginx
+- Security headers are configured in Kong Gateway
 - TLS 1.2+ is enforced
 - Request body size is limited to 5MB
+- Log aggregation service provides centralized logging
+- Environment variables are properly configured for service communication

 ## Learning Resources